Head to Head Comparison: MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

-MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD) are both consumer staples companies, but which is the better business?
-We will contrast the two businesses based on the strength of their risk, dividends, profitability, analyst recommendations, valuation, earnings and institutional ownership.
+Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both small-cap consumer staples companies, but which is the superior stock?
+We will compare the two companies based on the strength of their risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.

 Analyst Recommendations

-This is a breakdown of current recommendations for MGP Ingredients and Spirits Cap, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Spirits Cap and MGP Ingredients, as provided by MarketBeat.com.

 |Sell Ratings